wireapp/wire-docs/src/how-to/upgrade/config-references/upgrade-5.5-5.25.md

 d ansible datanodes,kube-node -i ansible/inventory/offline/inventory.yml -m shell -a 'grep -hE "^(deb|deb-src)" /etc/apt/sources.list /etc/apt/sources.list.d/*.list 2>/dev/null'
 ```

+If you manage your own APT sources and have already configured them on your Kubernetes and Data Service VMs, you can ignore the commented steps below.

-If package sources need to be copied from the asset host, confirm the source and destination first.
+If not, and your current APT sources point only to the asset host, you can reset them by copying the sources.list file from the asset host to your VMs.
+Before proceeding, confirm both the source and destination paths.

 ```bash
 # d ansible assethost -i ansible/inventory/offline/inventory.yml -m fetch -a "src=/etc/apt/sources.list dest=./apt-fixes flat=yes"